movementlabsxyz/mysticeti/README.md

 The code in this branch is a prototype of Mysticeti.
 It supplements the paper [Mysticeti: Low-Latency DAG Consensus with Fast Commit Path](https://arxiv.org/abs/2310.14821) enabling reproducible results.
 There are no plans to maintain this branch.

+## Development

+When developing, the analyzer may show errors in files.
+To fix this start code in a nix environment.

+    nix develop
+    code .

 ## License

 This software is licensed as [Apache 2.0](LICENSE).